edgararuiz-zz/dbplot/README.md

 ### Boxplot

 -   It expect a discrete variable to group by, and a continuous variable to calculate the percentiles and IQR.
 It doesn't calculate outliers.
-Currently, this feature works with Spark, Hive and Impala connections.
+Currently, this feature works with sparklyr and Hive connections.

 ``` r
 spark_flights %>%